Everybody has a story, and everyone can learn from one's story. I like to reveal such truths.

 The Light Bulb Moment

-The other day, in the morning, when I went to take a bath, precisely when the bucket had been filled half with pouring water an idea crossed my mind.
+The other day I went to take a bath.
+An idea crossed my mind when the bucket had been filled half with pouring water.

-I quickly turned the tap knob off, with the wet soles of my feet, I rushed into the kitchen and started rummaging the cereal-and-spice closet to find one special ingredient.
+I quickly turned the tap off with the wet soles of my feet, I rushed into the kitchen and started rummaging the cereal-and-spice closet to find one special ingredient.

 There they were.
 OATS!